 Bedford Heights is a somewhat small city located in the state of Ohio.
 With a population of 10,625 people and three constituent neighborhoods, Bedford Heights is the 166th largest community in Ohio.

 Bedford Heights is a very ethnically-diverse city.
 The people who call Bedford Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bedford Heights residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bedford Heights include German, Italian, English, and European.
+Important ancestries of people in Bedford Heights include German, Italian, European, and English.

 The most common language spoken in Bedford Heights is English.
 Other important languages spoken here include Spanish and French.